EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

    |                          |
    |                          this value has a significant drop implementation which may observe a major change in drop order and requires your discretion
    |
-   = warning: this changes meaning in Rust 2024
-   = note: for more information, see <https://doc.rust-lang.org/edition-guide/rust-2024/temporary-if-let-scope.html>
 note: value invokes this custom destructor
   --> lint_example.rs:5:1
    |